This post may contain affiliate links. Please read our disclosure policy.

 - Remove ricotta filling from refrigerator.
 If it appears too liquid to stuff into the shells, whip with a whisk attachment on a stand mixer for about a minute on high speed.
 That should thicken it up.
 If you want chocolate chips mixed in with the filling, add about half to the filling and stir.

 - Add ricotta filling to piping bag with a wide tube fitting and pipe into each shell.
 Insert at each end, start filling at the middle of the cannoli and work your way out.
-To serve, dust with powdered sugar and garnish ends with mini chocolate chips and crushed pistachios.
+To serve, dust with powdered sugar and garnish ends with 10 ounces mini chocolate chips and 1/4 cup chopped pistachios.

 Notes